lbryngel/example-maven-travis/README.md

 This branch shows a working setup for Black Duck CoPilot's validation server.
 An example for public use can be found [here](https://github.com/BlackDuckCoPilot/example-maven-travis).

-Edit to re-test multi-comment issue
+Edit to rere-test multi-comment issue